Junior4j/web-development/README.md

 # web-development
-this is just one of my portfolio templates feel free to use
+This is just one of my portfolio templates feel free to use and happy coding